 This also means that it is possible, and often happens, that one game can have both stoppage time and overtime before the game is over.

-Also, It can be confusing listening to all the different phrases and terms people use when talking about soccer.
-If you’re interested in understanding more about what all the terms used actually mean have a look at this article I wrote explaining soccer terminology – A Glossary of the Terms used in Soccer
+Also, listening to all the different phrases and terms people use when talking about soccer can be confusing.
+If you’re interested in understanding more about what all the terms used actually mean, have a look at this article I wrote explaining soccer terminology – A Glossary of the Terms Used in Soccer

 *And check out the next article – The 10 Best Soccer Drills for Beginners – A Step-by-Step Guide*